veronicaeyo/sentiment-analysis/README.md

 7. creating the parts os speech tag for the words

 ## Topic Modelling
-Salient topics was identified from the sentiments to find out the top words associated with different topics
+Salient topics were identified from the sentiments to find out the top words associated with different topics

 ## Vectorization
 TF idf vectorizer was used to vectorize the tokens